 Antibody blood tests, also called antibody tests, check your blood by looking for antibodies, which show if you had a previous infection with the virus.
 Antibodies are proteins that help fight off infections.
 Depending on when someone was infected and the timing of the test, the test may not find antibodies in someone with a current COVID-19 infection.

 In addition to the antibody blood test, we highly recommend receiving the nasopharyngeal swab (COVID-19 test) to check for viral shedding, especially if you are asymptomatic.
 Co-testing is the best way to receive the most accurate results.

 Understanding Antibody Test Results

-- A positive test result shows you have antibodies that likely resulted from an infection with SARS-CoV-2 which the virus strain that causes COVID-19, or it is possibly a result of an infection from a related coronavirus.
+A positive test result shows you have antibodies that likely resulted from an infection with SARS-CoV-2, which the virus strain that causes COVID-19, or it is possibly a result of an infection from a related coronavirus.

 - If you have no symptoms, you likely do not have an active infection.

 - It’s possible you might test positive for antibodies and you might not have or have ever had symptoms of COVID-19.
 This is known as having an asymptomatic infection, or an infection without symptoms.

 If you test negative for COVID-19 antibodies, you probably did not have a previous infection.
 However, you could have a current infection.
 It’s possible you could still get sick if you have been exposed to the virus recently, since antibodies don’t show up for 1 to 3 weeks after infection.
 This means you could still spread the virus.

 - Some people may take even longer to develop antibodies and some people may not develop antibodies.